mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 # [DC Power Flow](@id DCPowerFlowManual)
-To perform the DC power flow, you first need to have the `PowerSystem` composite type that has been created with the `dcModel`.
-After that, create the `Model` composite type to establish the DC power flow framework using the function:
+To perform the DC power flow, you first need to have the `PowerSystem` composite type that has been created with the `dc` model.
+After that, create the `DCPowerFlow` composite type to establish the DC power flow framework using the function:
 * [`dcPowerFlow`](@ref dcPowerFlow).

 To solve the DC power flow problem and acquire bus voltage angles, make use of the following function: